Cameronsplaze/AWS-ContainerManager/README.md

 ### Phase 1, MVP

-- RIP: Route53 logs only go to us-east-1, and the only way OUT of us-east-1 is lambda.
-Will either have to re-design a few things, or have the lambda in us-east-1 trigger the one in the dynamic region...
-Idk what to do yet.

 - Finish the prototype for the Leaf Stack:
   - Incase the instance is left on without a cron lambda (left on too long), add an alarm that triggers the BaseStack to email you.
 I don't see how this can ever trigger, but it'll let me sleep at night.
     - If the time limit is 12 hours, see if there's a way to get it to email you EVERY 12 hours.
   - Once base stack is prototyped, figure out logic for spinning up the container when someone tries to connect.

 - Finish the prototype for the Base Stack:
-  - Figure out passing in host ID, if the domain already exists.
-    - I think switch to **public** hosted zone too?
-That's what it will be if they create one in the console.
-Plus the docs say "route traffic on internet".
-Even though the ec2 is in a VPC, we're using it's public IP.
   - Create SNS alarm that emails when specific errors happen.
 The Leaf stack can hook into this and email when instance is up for too long.

-- Possible timing bug?:
-  - If the lambda is throwing an alarm, it causes the system to spin down.
-What if you connect right then, causing it to spin up?
-The system will never go out of the "alarm" state, even if you log off.
-Since it never changes states, nothing will trigger.
-Maybe there's a place you can put this [alarm.set_state](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/cloudwatch/alarm/set_state.html) call to fix this?
-In the ASG StateChangeHook?
-  - Think about this more.
-I also see it being in alarm, and resetting the system fixes the issue.
-However since it's in alarm, it'll just spin everyting back down when you try to connect.
-Hmmmm...

 ### Phase 2, Optimize and Cleanup